Credit: NEW YORK YANKEES. ALL RIGHTS RESERVED

 The Buffalo Bisons, an International League team and the Triple-A affiliate of the Toronto Blue Jays, have been around in some form since 1877.
 With impressive attendance records, a game at Sahlen Field, one of the largest stadiums in minor league baseball, is sure to be a home run.
 Concessions include local classics like Sahlen’s hot dogs, Wardynski’s sausages, and Original Pizza Logs (kind of like a pizza egg-roll).

 Before and after the game: Just two blocks from the stadium is the Pierce-Arrow Museum with an impressive collection of automobiles and other vehicles from the 1900s to the 1960s.
-Even closer is the Black Button Distilling Tasting Room and Bottle Shop where you can learn the process behind their craft spirits (made with local NY grains), and yes, you can try them.
 A quick drive north takes you to Anchor Bar, where the Buffalo wing—the ultimate snack for sports fans—was invented back in 1964.

 The Batavia Muckdogs (Greater Niagara)